Hiram Johnson: Governor of California (1911–1917)

 In 1910, Johnson won the gubernatorial election as a member of the Lincoln–Roosevelt League, a Progressive Republican movement, running on a platform opposed to the Southern Pacific Railroad.
 During his campaign, he toured the state in an open automobile, covering thousands of miles and visiting small communities throughout California that were inaccessible by rail.
-Johnson helped establish rules that made voting and the political process easier.
-For example, he established rules to facilitate recalls.
+Johnson helped establish rules that made voting and the political process easier, such as precedent to facilitate recalls.
 This measure was used to remove Governor Gray Davis from office in 2003 and to enable an unsuccessful effort to remove Governor Gavin Newsom in 2021.